Missoni family hopes missing fashion boss still alive

 "I saw them right in front of me as they were swallowed up by a huge cumulus cloud," pilot Enrique Rada told Turin daily La Stampa in an interview published on Monday.
 "It was a lightning bolt.
 It must have been a lightning bolt."

-However Rivas said the weather conditions were favourable when the aircraft disappeared.
+However Rivas said the weather conditions were favorable when the aircraft disappeared.

 "The sun was good at that moment and the atmospheric conditions couldn't have been a determining factor if the aircraft had a problem," the captain said.